-To thin water-based wood stains, use water or water-based paint thinner.
-To dilute oil-based stains, use mineral spirits.
-For lacquer stains, use lacquer thinner.
+To thin water-based wood stain, use water or water-based paint thinner.
+To dilute oil-based wood stain, use mineral spirits.
+To thin lacquer stain, use lacquer thinner.

-You can dilute wood stain by using a ratio of 1:4 (1 part paint thinner and 4 parts stain).
-You can also dilute it by adding 2 tablespoons of paint thinner for every pint of stain.
+The best ratio for thinning wood stain is 1:4 (1 part paint thinner and 4 parts stain) or 2:1 (2 tablespoons of paint thinner for every pint of stain).

-You should dilute wood stain for the following reasons:
+You must dilute wood stain for the following reasons:

-- To get a lighter flow so it’s easier to apply it.
+- To get a lighter flow as it’s easier to apply it.

 - To help it dry faster.